JeffreyRiggle/bison/README.md

 console.log(decoded) // original object.
 ```

+## Examples
+Examples using bison can be found here https://github.com/JeffreyRiggle/bison-examples

 ## Initial testing
 All testing has been done on a local development machine, results may vary.
 To run the tests yourself use the `npm run perf:nano` through `npm run perf:large` commands provided by this package.